Magnetic Polarisability of Octet Baryons via Lattice QCD: Simulation Details

 \subsubsection{Link smearing}

-In constructing the smeared source and sink projections described below, stout link smearing~\cite{morningstar:2003linksmearing} is utilised on the spatially-oriented gauge links.
-10 smearing sweeps are applied with an isotropic smearing parameter of $\alpha_{stout}=0.1$.
-These gauge links are used in the process of delta-function source smearing and in the calculation of the sink projection via low-lying eigenmodes of the lattice Laplacian.
+In constructing the smeared source and sink projections described below, stout link smearing~\cite{morningstar:2003linksmearing} is utilized on the spatially oriented gauge links.
+Ten smearing sweeps are applied with an isotropic smearing parameter of $\alpha_{stout}=0.1$.
+These gauge links are used in the process of $\delta$-function source smearing and in the calculation of the sink projection via low-lying eigenmodes of the lattice Laplacian.